juice-shop/multi-juicer/readme.md

 **What it does:**

-- dynamically create new Juice Shop instances when needed
+- dynamically creates new Juice Shop instances when needed
 - runs on a single domain, comes with a LoadBalancer sending the traffic to the participants Juice Shop instance
+- a neat little leaderboard showing the progress of all participants
+- a handy admin page for managing instances
 - backup and auto apply challenge progress in case of Juice Shop container restarts
 - cleanup old & unused instances automatically